alexandergunnarson/quantum/README.md

 Expectations
 -

-This is a work in progress and, as such, is currently in no way as polished and rich a library as I hope it to ultimately be.
+This is a work in progress and, as such, is currently in no way as rich and polisheda library as I hope it to ultimately be.
 When you find bugs (and you will), please report the issue(s) and/or create a pull request.

 I've been coding in Clojure only for about a year and a half, so I'm relatively quite inexperienced.
 Expect some rustiness, but expect some gems as well.